StackHawk’s official Slack integration.

-- Users will get notifications when HawkScan runs and when it completes.
+- Configured Slack channels will get notifications when HawkScan runs and when it completes.

-- On a successful scan, users will see a summary of findings with a link to the StackHawk web app to view the full results.
+- On a successful scan, configured channels will be sent a summary of findings with a link to the StackHawk Platform to view the full results.

-- On scan failures, users will see a link that points to the stacktrace and error conditions.
+- On scan failures, configured channels will be sent a summary of the error and a link that points to the stacktrace and error conditions.